 gravity quantization (including string and matrix theories),

 non-perturbative dynamics of gauge theories, fundamental theoretical

-aspects of early cosmology and gravitational physics, etc.
+aspects of early cosmology, etc.

 The talks are expected to be informal and interactive, with a

 Former participants include Changrim AHN, Carlo ANGELANTONJ, Ignatios ANTONIADIS, Adi ARMONI, Eric BERGSHOEFF, Latham BOYLE, Martin CEDERWALL, Ben CRAPS, Antonio DE FELICE, Frederik DENEF, Tohru EGUCHI, François ENGLERT, Jarah EVSLIN, Matthias GABERDIEL, Joaquim GOMIS, Antonio GONZALEZ-ARROYO, Rajesh GOPAKUMAR, Monica GUICA, Amihay HANANY, Gerard 't HOOFT, Chris HULL, Nikos IRGES, Satoshi ISO, Euihun JOUNG, Alexandros KEHAGIAS, Sergey KETOV, Igor KLEBANOV, Bum-Hoon LEE, Kimyeong LEE, Olivera MISKOVIC, Bengt NILSSON, Nobuyoshi OHTA, Takuya OKUDA, Eleftherios PAPANTOPOULOS, Fabio RICCIONI, Jorge RUSSO,

 Henri VERSCHELDE, Siye WU.

 This workshop succeeds the 2ND BANGKOK WORKSHOP ON DISCRETE GEOMETRY AND STATISTICS